ben-aaron188/rgpt3/README.md

 `rgpt3` currently is structured into the following functions:

 - Making requests (i.e. prompting the model)
-    - single requests: `gpt3_single_request()`
+    - single requests: `gpt3_single_completion()`
-    - make multiple prompt-based requests from a source data.frame or data.table: `gpt3_requests()`
+    - make multiple prompt-based requests from a source data.frame or data.table: `gpt3_completions()`
 - Obtain embeddings
     - obtain embeddings for a single text input: `gpt3_single_embedding`
     - obtain embeddings for multiple texts from a source data.frame or data.table: `gpt3_embeddings()`

-The basic principle is that you can (and should) best use the more extensible `gpt3_requests()` and `gpt3_embeddings()` functions as these allow you to make use of R's vectorisation.
+The basic principle is that you can (and should) best use the more extensible `gpt3_completions()` and `gpt3_embeddings()` functions as these allow you to make use of R's vectorisation.
 These do work even if you have only one prompt or text as input (see below).
 The difference between the extensible functions and their "single" counterparts is the input format.

 This R package gives you full control over the parameters that the API contains.
-You can find these in detail in the package documentation and help files (e.g., `?gpt3_requests`) on the Open AI website for [completion requests](https://beta.openai.com/docs/api-reference/completions/create) and [embeddings](https://beta.openai.com/docs/api-reference/embeddings/create).
+You can find these in detail in the package documentation and help files (e.g., `?gpt3_completions`) on the Open AI website for [completion requests](https://beta.openai.com/docs/api-reference/completions/create) and [embeddings](https://beta.openai.com/docs/api-reference/embeddings/create).

+Note: this package enables you to use the core functionality of GPT-3 (making completion requests) and provides a function to obtain embeddings.
+There are additional functionalities in the core API such as fine-tuning models (i.e., providing labelled data to update/retrain the existing model) and asking GPT-3 to make edits to text input.
+These are not part of this package since the focus of making GPT-3 accessible from R is on the completion requests.

 ## Examples